[Title] ‘Fuzzy-Wuzzy’ See Introductory notes.

 [Line 6] ‘He squatted in the scrub and ‘ocked our horses’ a description of one of the tactics adopted by the Mahdist forces when charged by cavalry in the predominantly scrub-covered desert of the Eastern Sudan.
 The tribesmen would take cover or pretend to be dead in the scrub as the cavalry charged through and then, as the cavalry returned on blown horses, reappear and hamstring the horses to bring them down before attacking their riders.
 However, although this tactic resulted in heavy casualties to two regiments of British cavalry at the Second Battle of El Teb, 29 February 1884, it was less successful in subsequent battles.
 (See A Good Dusting, Henry Keown-Boyd, Leo Cooper, London, 1986)

-Kipling’s use, or possibly invention, of the word ‘hocked’ for hamstringing probably owes more to the requirements of the metre than to it being a word used by soldiers, since the vulnerable hamstring is behind the stifle (equivalent to the knee) and the hock is the joint below the knee.
+Kipling’s use of the word ‘hocked’ for hamstringing probably owes more to the requirements of the metre than to it being a word used by soldiers, since the vulnerable hamstring is behind the stifle (equivalent to the knee) and the hock is the joint below the knee.

 [Line 7] ‘…Suakim’ Suakin (sic) was the principal port in the Eastern Sudan on the Red Sea coast.
 It was the Headquarters and port of entry between 1883 and 1885 for troops from Egypt, England, India and, ultimately, Australia.